 Paris, March 27, 2023 – Following the success of the first edition of its TechRadar, Devoteam is revealing its second edition containing 150 technologies to be aware of in 2023.
-As proof of the vitality of the digital ecosystem, almost half of the technologies included in this 2023 TechRadar have been renewed.
+As proof of the vitality of the digital ecosystem, almost half of the technologies included in this 2023 TechRadar by Devoteam have been renewed.
 However, this new promotion makes room for technologies that are both exciting and promising in the context of “Cloud native,” undoubtedly the keyword of this 2023 edition.

 Faced with an accumulation of challenges of all kinds over the past three years, companies know that they cannot meet them without going digital.
 However, due to a lack of resources and skills, they sometimes feel helpless in the face of a proliferating offering and rapidly evolving innovation.
 It is the job and passion of Devoteam experts to be on the lookout for the latest technological innovations, to evaluate, test, and assimilate the most cutting-edge innovations in the fields of cloud, data, application development, cybersecurity, and more.

-The TechRadar is the result of expert, passionate, and impartial selection carried by 96 Tech Leaders of the group.
+The TechRadar by Devoteam is the result of expert, passionate, and impartial selection carried by 96 Tech Leaders of the group.
 It includes 150 technologies classified by strategic domains representing the topics on which organisations need to focus if they want to become leading digital companies.
 “The 150 emerging technologies have been ranked according to their degree of maturity and effectiveness.
 Technological expertise is in our DNA, and making our clients benefit from it is our vocation,” explains Philippe Bournhonesque, CTO of Devoteam group.

 Welcome to the Cloud Native era